December 5, 2017

 The defendant drug manufacturers filed motions to dismiss all of the State’s claims on various legal and factual grounds.

 On December 5, 2017, after months of extensive legal briefing, Judge Thad Balkman heard oral argument on these motions.
-NPR Partner Brad Beckworth and Whitten Burrage Partners Reggie Whitten and Michael Burrage argued for the State.
+NP Partner Brad Beckworth and Whitten Burrage Partners Reggie Whitten and Michael Burrage argued for the State.
 After significant and contentious arguments lasting most of the day, Judge Balkman denied the Defendants’ motions to dismiss.

 The State has requested that trial begin in May 2019.
 Judge Balkman ordered the parties to return to court in early January to set a scheduling order and trial date.
 After the hearing, Oklahoma Attorney General Mike Hunter issued the following statement about the day’s events: